-CFTR Known Familial Variant Analysis
+CFTR Targeted Variant Analysis

-- I. Cystic fibrosis carrier screening via CFTR targeted mutation analysis for a known familial mutation (81221) may be considered medically necessary when: - A. The member/enrollee and/or the member/enrollee's reproductive partner is considering pregnancy or is currently pregnant, AND - B. The member/enrollee has a close relative with a known pathogenic or likely pathogenic variant in CFTR. - II.
+- I. Cystic fibrosis carrier screening via CFTR targeted variant analysis (81221) may be considered medically necessary when: - A. The member/enrollee or the member/enrollee's reproductive partner is considering pregnancy or is currently pregnant, AND - B. The member/enrollee has a close relative with a known pathogenic or likely pathogenic variant in CFTR.

+II.
 Cystic fibrosis carrier screening via CFTR targeted mutation analysis for a known familial mutation (81221) is considered investigational for all other indications.